 The step 2 evaluation outcome is provided to all applicants through an information letter together with an evaluation report.
 It includes the final score, the panel ranking range of their proposal, the panel comment explaining the panel decision as well as the individual comments given by each reviewer.
-This communication is uploaded to the Participant Portal accounts of the PI and HI contact (see section 3.2).
+This communication is uploaded to the Funding & Tenders Portal accounts of the PI and HI main contact person (see section 3.2).